world-wide-development/dynamic-jwks-spring-boot-starter/README.md

 The goal of the project is to add automatic certificate rotation without losing the ability to horizontally scale the authorization server.

-The project is provided in the form of three modules:

-- dynamic-jwks
-- dynamic-vault-jwks-spring-boot
-- dynamic-vault-jwks-spring-boot-starter

 ## Quick Start

-In order to use this starter it is necessary to add it to the project dependencies.
+In order to use this starter, it is necessary to add it to the project dependencies.

 Gradle: